Morse-Bott cohomology from homological perturbation theory: Generalizations

-Combining Theorem \ref{thm:general} with results in \S \ref{sub:localsystem} and \S \ref{ss:prop}, we have the following most general statement. \begin{theorem} The following statements hold. \begin{enumerate} \item Let $\cC$ be an proper flow category with local system and $(A,A^*)$ be a reduction.
-Then \eqref{redcochain}, \eqref{redd1} and \eqref{redd2} define a cochain complex $(BC_A, d_A)$, and the homotopy type of $(BC_A,d_A)$ is independent of defining data. \item Let $\cD$ be another proper flow category with local system, $(B,B^*)$ a reduction for $\cD$, and $\fH$ is a proper flow morphism from $\cC$ to $\cD$ with compatible local system.
-Then \eqref{mordef} defines a cochain morphism $\phi^H_{A,B}:(BC^A,d^A)\to (BC^B,d^B)$ and the homotopy type of $\phi^H$ is independent of of defining data. \item Let $\cE$ be another proper flow category with local system, $(C,C^*)$ a reduction for $\cE$ and $\fF$ a proper flow morphism from $\mathcal{D}$ to $\mathcal{E}$ with compatible local system.
-Assume $\fH$ and $\fF$ are composable, then $\phi^{F\circ H}_{A,C}$ and $\phi^F_{B,C}\circ \phi^H_{A,B}$ are homotopic. \item Let $\fH,\fF$ be two proper flow premorphisms from $\cC$ to $\cD$ with compatible local system.
-Assume there exists a proper flow homotopy $\sK$ from $\fH$ to $\fF$ with compatible local system, then $\phi^H_{A,B}$ is homotopic $\phi^F_{A,B}$. \end{enumerate} \end{theorem} \begin{remark} When $\cC$ is a single manifold $C$, let $(A,A^*)$ be a reduction.
+Constructions in \S \ref{morsebott} combined with results in \S \ref{sub:localsystem} and \S \ref{ss:prop} yield the following results by the identical proofs. \begin{theorem} The following holds. \begin{enumerate} \item Let $\cC$ be a proper flow category with local systems and $A$ defining data with reductions.
+Then \eqref{redcochain}, \eqref{redd1} and \eqref{redd2} define a cochain complex $(\BC(\cC,A), d_A)$, and the homotopy type of $(\BC(\cC,A),d_A)$ is independent of the defining data. \item Let $\cD$ be another proper flow category with local systems, $B$ defining data with reductions for $\cD$, and $\fH$ a proper flow morphism from $\cC$ to $\cD$ with compatible local systems.
+Then \eqref{mordef} defines a cochain morphism $\phi^H_{A,B}:(\BC(\cC,A),d_A)\to (\BC(\cC,B),d_B)$ and the homotopy type of $\phi^H_{A,B}$ is independent of the defining data. \item Let $\cE$ be another proper flow category with local systems, $C$ defining data with reductions for $\cE$ and $\fF$ a proper flow morphism from $\mathcal{D}$ to $\mathcal{E}$ with compatible local systems.
+Assume $\fH$ and $\fF$ are composable, then $\phi^{F\circ H}_{A,C}$ and $\phi^F_{B,C}\circ \phi^H_{A,B}$ are homotopic. \item Let $\fH,\fF$ be two proper flow premorphisms from $\cC$ to $\cD$ with compatible local systems.
+Assume there exists a proper flow homotopy $\sY$ from $\fH$ to $\fF$ with compatible local systems, then $\phi^H_{A,B}$ is homotopic $\phi^F_{A,B}$. \end{enumerate} \end{theorem} \begin{remark} When $\cC$ is a single manifold $C$, let $(A,A^*)$ be a reduction.
 Then the independence result in Theorem \ref{thm:ult} shows that the cohomology of $(A^*, d_{A,0})$ is $H^*(C,o^*)$.
 In particular, $\dim A = \dim A^* \ge \dim H^*(C,o^*)$. \end{remark}

 We end this subsection by a general way of constructing a reduction (but not all reductions arise in such way).